hatskier/TryNotToLaugh.online/README.md

-# blockgag.co
+# TryNotToLaugh.online

-Web app like 9gag built on blockstack.
-It is:
+Web game built on blockstackm where you watch funny videos and try not to laugh.
 - Ads-free
 - Secure
 - Decentralised
-- AI "live emotions" feature
+- AI emotions analyzer

-## More about "live emotions" feature
+## AI emotions analyzer
-TODO add description
+It works directly in browser

 ## To develop
 ```bash